Hjel2/userstudy/README.md

 The paper can be found on [arxiv](https://arxiv.org/abs/2402.06957).

 In case of questions, do not hestiate to reach out!
-To cite, pleas use:
+To cite, please use:

 ```bibtex
 @misc{langford2024architectural,